Andrew Jackson: Family

 Jackson and Rachel had no children together but adopted Andrew Jackson Jr., the son of Rachel's brother Severn Donelson.
 The Jacksons also acted as guardians for the children of another of Rachel's brothers, Samuel Donelson: John Samuel, Daniel Smith Donelson, and Andrew Jackson Donelson.
 They were also guardians for A. J. Hutchings, Rachel's orphaned grandnephew, and the orphaned children of a friend, Edward Butler—Caroline, Eliza, Edward, and Anthony—who lived with the Jacksons after their father died.
 There were also three Indigenous members of Jackson's household: Lyncoya, Theodore, and Charley.

 For the only time in U.S. history, two women acted simultaneously as unofficial first lady for the widower Jackson.
-Rachel's niece Emily Donelson was married to Andrew Jackson Donelson (who acted as Jackson's private secretary) and served as hostess at the White House.
-The president and Emily became estranged for over a year during the Petticoat affair, but they eventually reconciled and she resumed her duties as White House hostess.
-Sarah Yorke Jackson, the wife of Andrew Jackson Jr., became co-hostess of the White House in 1834, and took over all hostess duties after Emily died from tuberculosis in 1836.
+Rachel's niece Emily Donelson, the wife of Andrew Jackson Donelson who was acting as Jackson's private secretary, initially served as hostess at the White House.
+The president and Emily became estranged for over a year during the Petticoat affair, and she was replaced by Sarah Yorke Jackson, the wife of Andrew Jackson Jr in 1834.
+Eventually, the president and Emily reconciled and Emily became co-hostess with Sarah.
+Sarah took over all hostess duties after Emily died from tuberculosis in 1836.